ursnj/nayan/README.md

-# Nayan UI - Simplest React Component Library
+# Nayan UI - Simplest React Component Library and Devtools

 Nayan UI provides React component library based on Tailwind CSS and Radix UI (Shadcn).
 This library is a collection of pre-designed and pre-built React components that can be used to quickly and easily build beautiful, functional and fully accessible user interfaces for